 MOD RCC/14A1/50#11004

-28 3.1 Members shall ensure that administrations*cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall ensure that administrations/operating agencies cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.

 Reasons: In a number of developing countries, including among RCC members, administrations (pursuant to national law) continue to play a significant role in the provision of international telecommunications.